ezypeeze/nuxt-neo/docs/configuration.md

     // If controller action return is null/empty, return 204 No Content
     noContentStatusOnEmpty: true,

+    // Allows you to extend express router before going to request middleware
+    extendRouter: null,

     // Middleware handlers for all your api.
     middleware: [],